apache/mxnet/docs/api/python/gluon/text.md

 ```

 The obtained `counter` has key-value pairs whose keys are words and values are word frequencies.
-Suppose that we want to build indices for the 2 most frequent keys in `counter` with the unknown
+This allows us to filter out infrequent words.
+Suppose that we want to build indices for the 2 most
-token representation '(unk)' and a reserved token '(pad)'.
+frequent keys in `counter` with the unknown token representation '(unk)' and a reserved token
+'(pad)'.

 ```python
 >>> my_vocab = text.Vocabulary(counter, max_size=2, unknown_token='(unk)',